-Blended courses are a combination of classroom and online education.
-Students have required classroom time and required online coursework.
-Attendance in blended courses is based on participation in the class and completion of weekly online coursework.
+Blended courses are a combination of classroom and asynchronous coursework.
+Students have required classroom time and required asynchronous coursework.
+Attendance in blended courses is based on participation in the class and completion of out of classroom assignments.
 Thus, any student who fails to complete an assigned task will be counted as absent, and failure to complete any work within a one-week period will be reported as though the student had stopped attending class for a week.
 The last date of attendance will be determined by using the last date of the academic week in which the student actually completed work or attended class.
 Blended courses meet in the classroom for a minimum of 22 hours.
 Scheduled meeting times are predetermined and appear on registration materials.